 Ask yourself: what is the Mood of this passage?
 If a passage has a cheerful mood you should expect a joyful, encouraging meaning.
 A passage with a sad, melancholy mood will probably have a meaning that draws attention to our sinfulness or reveals something of the world’s fallenness.
 An example of the latter is Luke 17:11-19, which describes a miraculous healing and yet closes on a melancholy note—which would need to be acknowledged in the study.
 In contrast, Matthew 13:44-45 is a joyful passage, and so it wouldn’t be right to highlight the negative side of “selling all you have.”

 Ask yourself: does the Structure of the passage help to reveal its meaning?
 Just as we split up knives, forks and spoons in a kitchen drawer to avoid confusion, so authors often split up the different points they’re trying to make.
+Noticing the structure helps us understand these different points.
 In Psalm 19, for example, the author makes one point in the first six verses, another point in verses 7-11, and a third point in verses 12-14.
 Another structure that’s used by Bible writers is “sandwiching” or “bookending.”
 This is when the same point is stated at the beginning and end of a passage, thereby indicating that all the material within those bookends relates in some way to the bookends (see Matthew 5:3-10, where the same phrase, “theirs is the kingdom of heaven,” is found at the beginning and end of the passage).
-Noticing the structure helps us understand the different points being made.

 Step 3: Bridge the Gap